salt-extensions/saltext-vault/docs/ref/configuration.md

       [Vault AppRole API docs][] for details.
 If you update these params, you can update the minion AppRoles manually using the runner [vault.sync_approles](saltext.vault.runners.vault.sync_approles),
-      but they will be updated automatically during a request by a minion as well.
+      but they are updated automatically during a request by a minion as well.

 :::{vconf} issue:token
 :::